 - Withdraw from the internship mid-way without valid reasons and/or without consulting the School.

-In order to be eligible to apply for ATAP, students should have completed following modules:
+In order to be eligible to apply for ATAP, students should have completed/are currently registered for the following modules:

 - IS2101 Business and Technical Communication or